BigWigsMods/packager/README.md

   - *@file-timestamp@*
   - *@project-timestamp@*
   - *@project-version@*

-__release.sh__ reads the TOC file, if present, to determine the name of the project.

 __release.sh__ assumes that tags (Git annotated tags and SVN tags) are named for the version numbers for the project.
 It will identify if the HEAD is tagged and